Optimize Amazon Redshift Performance: 5 Top Tips

-INTERLEAVED sort keys are best suited for queries:
+INTERLEAVED sort keys are best for queries:

 - With highly selective restrictive predicates

-- There is no dominant sort key
+- Where there is no dominant sort key

-WLM in Amazon Redshift allocates memory to slots in a queue equally, assigning several slots to one query gives that query access to the memory for all of those slots.
+WLM in Amazon Redshift allocates memory to slots in a queue equally.
+Assigning several slots to one query gives that query access to the memory for all of those slots.

 #Find recent queries that went to disk select query, substring from svl_qlog join svl_query_summary using(query) where starttime > date(getdate()) - interval '1 day' and is_diskbased = 't';

-You should be able to match the query substring to that of a Write component in Matillion giving you the job that benefits from extra slots.
+You should be able to match the query substring to that of a Write component in Matillion, giving you the job that benefits from extra slots.

 In an orchestration job, use the Alter Session WLM Slots Component to increase the number of slots available for transformation jobs that run after this component.

-5. Keep table stats up to date
+5. Optimize table stats

-Matillion ETL for Amazon Redshift makes it easy to identify all tables that have out of date statistics and automatically update them on a schedule.
+Matillion ETL for Amazon Redshift makes it easy to identify all tables that have out-of-date statistics and automatically update them on a schedule.